tapyu/to-rm-courses/numerical-methods/README.md

     - Forward Euler method
     - Multistep Methods
 - **Linear system problems** (see Part III on Chapra)
   - [`IterativeSolvers.jl`][2]: Iterative algorithms for solving linear systems, eigensystems, and singular value problems.
-Iterative mathods constranst with the direct methods (e.g., Gauss elimination), which requires a finite number of steps to solve a linear system.
+Iterative methods constranst with the direct methods (e.g., Gauss elimination), which requires a finite number of steps to solve a linear system.
 Examples:
     - Gauss-Seidel method
     - Jacobi iteration method
 - **Numerical integration** (see part V on Chapra)